twilio/twilio-video.js/README.md

 Usage
 -----

-The following is a simple example showing a Client connecting to a Room.
-For more information, refer to the
+The following is a simple example for connecting to a Room.
+For more information, refer to the [API Docs](//media.twiliocdn.com/sdk/js/video/v1/docs).
-[API Docs](//media.twiliocdn.com/sdk/js/video/v1/docs).

 ```js